plscks/CharacterPlanner/README.md

 32. Next we need to install redis, head over  [here](https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504)
 33. Click on `Redis-x64-3.0.504.msi` to download it
 34. Install it with the default settings
-35. Next obtain the `.cfg` file from me and toss it into the main flaskNCPlanner folder.
-This is how we will pass secret keys to flask
+35. Next obtain the `.cfg` and `skills.db` files from me and toss `.cfg` into the root folder and `skills.db` into the `root/testappPI/services` folder.
+This is how we will pass secret keys to flask and get our skills.
 36. Now open .cfg in VSCode by going back to our project and clicking the Explorer icon on the left, then click on `.cfg` which you copied into the folder last step
 37. Be sure line 4 is `SESSION_REDIS=redis://127.0.0.1:6379` if it is not 37b.
 If you are on *nix operating system please consider [securing redis with a password](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04#step-4-%E2%80%94-configuring-a-redis-password) and by other means such as binding it specifically to localhost and forbidding outside access.